Desimis/AutoWater/README.md

 # Auto Water

 The initial goal of Auto Water is to automate watering of plants utilizing moisture sensors and ultrasonic sensors.
+This started off as a quarantine project, and I plan to see it grow!

 ## Current State